Code-Institute-Submissions/regatta28.github.io/README.md

 ## Features

 Each page has links to the other pages from the navigation bar.
 There is a bio page which gives information on the business and the products they make.
-I have added a short form on the contact page for requesting a callback.(I have a strong preference for short forms).
+I have added a short form on the contact page for requesting a callback (I have a strong preference for short forms).
 There is also a portfolio for viewing the creations and products of the business.
 I will be spending further time with the images and product display on the website.

 ## Tech Used